MuhammadMudassirRaza12345/pyspark_test/README.md

 # pyspark_test

-` run this : docker run -it --rm -p 8888:8888 jupyter/pyspark-notebook
+` run this : docker run -it --rm -p 8888:8888 jupyter/pyspark-notebook `

+`
-then upload ipynb
+then upload ipynb to view
 `